-If any person gets hurt and needs to see the Nurse, send them with a buddy and a counselor to the Health and Welcome Center.
-If the Nurse is not at the Health and Welcome Center, there is a sign at the Health and Welcome Center that will tell you where they are.
+If any person gets hurt and needs to see the Nurse, send them with a buddy and a counselor to the Health Center.
+If the Nurse is not at the Health and Welcome Center, there is a sign that will tell you where they are.
 If you cannot locate the Nurse, please ask a summer Staff member with a radio to call the Nurse for you.

-Use common sense triage when it comes to late night hours or mealtimes with Campers and trips to the Health and Welcome Center.
+Use common sense triage when it comes to late night hours or mealtimes with Campers and trips to the Health Center.
 Remember the Nurse will be eating in the Social Hall with all of the camp during meals.